terminalcloud/apps/docs/fedena.md

 # **Fedena** Terminal.com Snapshot

-*School management software, made to fit the needs of students, professors and institutions*
+*School management software, made to fit the needs of students, professors and institutions.*

 ---